Veterinary NurseAlternative titles

 Contact usCall us on 0800 222 733

-There are no specific requirements to become a veterinary nurse, but most employers prefer people who have a certificate or diploma in veterinary nursing, or a qualification in animal care.
+There are no specific requirements to become a veterinary nurse, but most employers prefer people who have a recognised certificate or diploma in veterinary nursing.
 There are a number of veterinary nurse training courses, some of which can be done part-time through correspondence.

 Some veterinary nurses may choose to train as veterinary technologists or rural animal technicians.
 These are new roles, developed partly because of a shortage of rural vets, and they qualify people to do a wider range of tasks than veterinary nurses are able to do.

 There are two veterinary technologist/rural animal technician qualifications:

 - Certificate in Rural Animal Technology – Otago Polytechnic

 - Bachelor of Veterinary Technology – Massey University.